mbacarella/courage_wolf_generator/README.md

 to build the .avi.

-Finally, upload to YouTube to cement greatness.
+Finally, upload to YouTube and cement greatness.

 License
 -------